 - User permissions must work just as securely with external third parties (e.g., lawyers, auditors, consultants).
 The Diligent tools listed above not only support these actions, but they integrate with one another.

 Are your new virtual workflows GDPR compliant?
-Do they follow HIPPA guidelines for protecting employee medical data?
+Do they follow HIPAA guidelines for protecting employee medical data?
 Organisations must ensure that the rapid transition to working from home hasn’t compromised compliance in critical areas.
 Platform security must meet regulatory requirements for data processing and transmitting, and compliance often requires both encryption and system integrations.